COS301-SE-2025/BRAD/docs/SRS_Document.md

 **User Story:**

-- As an admin I want to view all users and manage their roles so that I can control who has access to specific functionalities
+- As an admin I want to view all users and manage their roles so that I can control who has access to specific functionalities.

 **Definition of done:**

-- I can view all registered users
+- I can view all registered users and their current roles.
-- I can promote a user to the role of investigator
+- I can promote a user to the role of investigator.
-- I can demote an investigator to a general user
+- I can demote an investigator to a general user.
+- I can change users role to admin.
+- I can create new users.
+- I can request to change or reset my password if I forget it.

  <br />